 Popular understanding often associates abolitionism (the campaign to end slavery) with the churches.
-In fact, mid-eighteenth century preachers and their churches were almost evenly divided between attackers and defenders of slavery.
+In fact, mid-19th century preachers and their churches were almost evenly divided between attackers and defenders of slavery.
 (Defenders could note that Jesus condoned slavery in the New Testament.)
-It is also worth noting that the ministers and other religious activists who embraced abolitionism prior to about 1840 tended to be radicals within liberal denominations such as the Unitarians and Quakers.
+Prior to about 1840, the ministers and other religious activists who embraced abolitionism tended to be radicals within liberal de- nominations, notably the Unitarians and Quakers.

-[Pictured above right, a graphic widely used as a logo of the abolition momement.]
+[Pictured at right, a graphic widely used as a logo of the abolition momement.]

-The earliest critics of slavery were anything but religious; most were eighteenth-century rationalists in the Enlightenment tradition who had come to view slavery as contrary to the recently- articulated "rights of man."
+The earliest critics of slavery were anything but religious; most were 18th century rationalists in the Enlightenment tradition who had come to view slavery as contrary to the recently- articulated "rights of man."
 Somewhat later, pioneer Quaker abolitionists branded slavery "un-Christian."
 Slavery was outlawed in Britain in 1772, and in the U. S. states north of Maryland between 1777 and 1804.
 These reforms were generally the work of political, not religious, activists.

-With its social ferment, its friendliness toward radical reformers, and its proximity to the Canadian border, west-central New York State was home to many notable abolitionists.
-In 1836, historian Milton C. Sernett reported that the state was home to one-fifth of all the American Anti-Slavery Society auxiliaries in the country, most of them “concentrated along the axis of the Erie Canal.”
+With its social ferment, its friendliness toward radical reformers, and its proximity to the Canadian border, west-central New York state was home to many notable abolitionists.
 From his estate at Peterboro, millionaire activist-philanthropist Gerrit Smith not only inspired but personally funded abolitionist and Underground Railroad activities.
-The first complete public abolition meeting took place in Peterboro at Smith’s behest, after a mob in Utica prevented the meeting from going forward there the day before.
-The Peterboro site now houses the National Abolition Hall of Fame and Museum.
+The first complete public abolition meeting took place in Peterboro at Smith’s behest; the site now houses the National Abolition Hall of Fame and Museum.